About Yoga

 Yoga is more than a good stretch!
 With the practice of Yoga day-to-day life becomes easier; energy increases and at the same time the busy-ness of the mind eases.

-Yoga – yoke or unite – it means now the connection of the body and the mind and the spirit
+- Yoga – yoke or unite – connection of the body, mind and spirit

 Who Should Practice Yoga?